 \subsection{Time Offset Accuracy}

-We demonstrate that the time offsets found by our method are highly accurate. \tref{tab:synthetic_error} reports mean absolute error (MAE) of the optimized time offsets between the ground truth on the Unsynchronized Dynamic Blender Dataset.
+We demonstrate that the time offsets found by our method are highly accurate. \tref{tab:synthetic_error} reports the mean absolute error (MAE) between the optimized time offsets and the ground truth offsets on the Unsynchronized Dynamic Blender Dataset.
 The average error is approximately 0.01 seconds, which corresponds to less than one-third of a frame.